marcos-acosta/css-hell/solutions.md

 ### Level 6: direct manipulation

-Assign `resize: both` to DIV 1.
-Then, expand it such that PEG A overlaps with HOLE A.
+Assign large `padding` to PEG A. Then, assign `resize: both` to DIV 1 and expand it such that PEG A overlaps with HOLE A.